 Propane is a flammable, combustible gas.
 Serious personal and property damage can occur in connection with its transportation, storage or use.
-The Partnership in the ordinary course of business, is threatened with or is named as a defendant in various lawsuits which, among other items, seek actual and punitive damages for products liability, personal injury and property damage.
-The Partnership maintains liability insurance policies with insurers in such amounts and with such coverages and deductibles as management of the Partnership believes is reasonable and prudent.
-However, there can be no assurance that such insurance will be adequate to protect the Partnership from material expenses related to such personal injury or property damage or that such levels of insurance will continue to be available in the future at economical prices.
-It is not possible to determine the ultimate disposition of these matters discussed above; however, after taking into consideration the Partnership's insurance coverage and existing reserves, management is of the opinion that there are no known uninsured claims or known contingent claims that are likely to have a material adverse effect on the results of operations or financial condition of the Partnership.
+The Company, in the ordinary course of business, is threatened with or is named as a defendant in various lawsuits which, among other items, seek actual and punitive damages for products liability, personal injury and property damage.
+The Company maintains liability insurance policies with insurers in such amounts and with such coverages and deductibles as management of the Company believes is reasonable and prudent.
+However, there can be no assurance that such insurance will be adequate to protect the Company from material expenses related to such personal injury or property damage or that such levels of insurance will continue to be available in the future at economical prices.
+It is not possible to determine the ultimate disposition of these matters discussed above; however, after taking into consideration the Company's insurance coverage and existing reserves, management is of the opinion that there are no known uninsured claims or known contingent claims that are likely to have a material adverse effect on the results of operations or financial condition of the Company.
+When the Partnership assumes all outstanding liabilities relating to the business, it will assume such liabilities, whether or not asserted against or known by the Company at the time of the transfer.